 The families in industrialised nations are usually smaller than the ones in developing countries.
 A typical SOS Children's Village family in an industrialised country consists of four to six children while families in developing countries usually have seven to ten children.
-Contrary to many child care models promoted by other organisations, SOS Children's Villages does not separate siblings.
-That is why some families might temporarily have more children
+Contrary to many child care models promoted by other organisations, SOS Children's Villages does not separate biological siblings.
+That is why some families might temporarily have more children the other.

 When do children leave the care of SOS Children's Villages?

 There is no specific age at which children have to leave the SOS Children's Village.
 Usually, they stay in the care of SOS Children's Villages until they are capable of looking after themselves; until they have completed their education or vocational training and can make a living on their own.